Excerpt from www.NDMA.COM, © 2025 N. Dean Meyer and Associates Inc.

 by N. Dean Meyer

 This data-collection step helps build a deeper understanding of the definitions of the Building Blocks, which is essential to learning and applying the science of structure.
+It also provides the data for analysis.
+Analysis: Four questions will reveal the obstacles to success built into your organization chart:

 Once the weaknesses of an organization chart are revealed, a leadership team is in a position to make a fact-based decision about the need for structural change.